-As time goes by, though you will not forget your baby, the pain of your loss will get easier.
+Though you will not forget your baby, the pain of your loss will get easier as time goes by.
 Coping with your loss and accepting it doesn’t mean getting over it and feeling okay about it.
 It means you are finding ways to live with it.
 While there will always be things that will remind you of your baby and your feelings, there will also be many happy times to come.

 Acknowledging your baby’s life

 For many people, one of the hardest parts of grieving for a baby is the lack of acknowledgement from others of their loss.
 Somehow it seems hard for others to imagine that the loss of someone so tiny can cast such a big shadow.

 You, however, may have known about your baby for some time.
 If you are the mother, you may have felt him or her growing and moving inside your body.
 You may have begun to think of yourself as a mother, father, sister, brother or grandparent of this baby, and imagined and planned for a future with him or her as part of your family.
 The loss of your baby is also the loss of your hopes and dreams about him or her.
 Your baby’s life may have been very brief, but it is still very important to you and is part of the story of your own life.

 As parents, choosing a name for your baby, no matter how short his or her life was, is an important way of remembering.

 For many parents, a ceremony that acknowledges the life and death of their baby is a way of marking the importance of that life.
 You can choose to have a service regardless of how old your baby was at birth, or how he or she died.
 You may choose to have a small, informal ceremony at home, on the marae, or somewhere that is special to you.
 You may prefer the chapel at the funeral home or hospital, or a funeral in a church.
 However you choose to do it, a ceremony gives you an opportunity to acknowledge your baby and share your grief with others.